 Suggested Success Habits for New and Aspiring Writers

 “Continue to build relationships and engage with your community every chance you get,” Jenny says.
 “A great way to engage with your audience is by having a really strong and healthy newsletter.
 I obsessively look for ways to capture names and emails and add them to my list so I can create a relationship with them over time.
 You would be shocked at how many people respond to my emails, share their stories with me, and tell me how much they appreciate my approach to living with a gluten disorder.
-I realize promoting my book is a long-term prospect, and building relationships, one-by-one, has worked well for me in the past and I hope will continue to serve me well in the future.”
+I realize promoting my book is a long-term prospect, and building relationships, one by one, has worked well for me in the past and I hope will continue to serve me well in the future.”

 Jenny Levine Finke, Author of Dear Gluten, It’s Not Me, It’s You